-Whether at a live performance or in the studio, having to jump back and forth between the computer and your hardware can slow your flow.
+Whether at a live performance or in the studio, jumping back and forth between the computer screen, audio interface, and other hardware can slow your flow.

-The best practicioners of controllerism often use their DAW only as a base and work directly from their MIDI devices to create seamless live performances and studio sessions from these MIDI-fueled beat machines and synth stations.
+The best practitioners of controllerism often use their DAW only as a base and work directly from their MIDI controllers to create seamless live performances and studio sessions from these MIDI-fueled beat machines and synth stations.

-There are so many types of MIDI devices available today.
-But trying to collect every new piece of production gear that hits the shelves is not just expensive, it is also redundant.
+There are so many types of MIDI pad controller devices available today.
+But trying to collect every new piece of production gear that hits the shelves is not just expensive; it is also redundant.

 6 Top Midi Pad Controllers: Buyer’s Guide